rewolf/llm-metrics-proxy/docs/technical/api.md

 # API Reference

-This document describes the API endpoints available in the OpenAI LLM Metrics Proxy system.
+This document describes the API endpoints available in the LLM Metrics Proxy system.

 ## Metrics API